UCL/ucl_software_carpentry/git/git_instructions.md

 > Wales is much hillier than England, but not quite as hilly as Scotland.

-Now commit the merged result:
+Now commit the merged result in the command line:

     git commit -a

 A suggested commit message appears, which you can accept, and then you can push the merged result.
-Check everything is fine on GitHub.
+Sync in the gui, then check everything is fine on GitHub.

 8. Social Coding
 ----------------